trucentive/payette-api/README.md

 This repository contains doducmentation for the Payette API.
 The documentation is based on the [Slate API documention system](https://github.com/slatedocs/slate) which creates API documentaiton from specially formatted Markdown.

-Deployed version on our test server: https://minty-fresh.herokuapp.com/api/v1/docs/
+Deployed to github pages: https://trucentive.github.io/payette-api/#introduction

 Getting Started
 ------------------------------